In this article I will discuss the best gym exercises and the most practical training methods for improving your overall fitness.

 Other great conditioning options I highly recommend include kick / boxing, swimming, running, skipping, rowing and burpees.
 I have a list of many more great options in my training programs.

 These cardio options promote strength and power gains because they are athletic activities that stimulate a lot of muscle.
 You can see how competitive swimmers, sprinters, rowers and fighters are built and how they perform.

 Actions that stimulate a lot of muscle uses more oxygen, increasing your heart rate.
 A boxing punch uses a lot of muscle when performed correctly and it can also be executed rapidly in succession (boxing combo) making it a great cardio option.
 Sprinters take long forceful strides that recruit the large gluteal and hamstring muscle groups (as well as the core) which results in their lean, muscular physique.

 A gym based option would be kettlebell swings – when performed for many repetitions it gets the heart pumping.

 The small, slow muscle actions from many of these aerobic classes and cross trainer cardio machines will do great to prevent you from dyeing of heart disease but will offer limited fitness results.

-Read the next article How to Build an Exercise Program.
+Thanks for tuning today.
+Read my next article How to Build an Exercise Program.